Santosh2611/Electronics-Systems-Lab/README.md

-# Electronics-Systems-Lab
 Demonstration of the mini-lab component activities conducted for the course Electronics Systems Lab (19ECE181).
+It implements a hardware prototype for a specific application and develops a basic graphical user interface suitable for data visualization.
+Also, it designs and develops microcontroller-based solutions for automating a particular process.